Ghostty is leaving GitHub

 Key Takeaways

-• Hashimoto kept a daily journal marking outage impact with X; almost every day had one, including a ~2-hour Actions outage the day he published.
+• Hashimoto kept a journal marking GitHub outage days; almost every day had an X, including a ~2-hour Actions outage the day he published this post.

 Hacker News Comment Review